decred/dcrdocs/docs/getting-started/user-guides/osx.md

 > Step One

-Download the latest Decred software from the
+Download the latest Decred platform from the
 [Decred releases page](https://github.com/decred/decred-release/releases).
 Extract it to a directory (e.g., `~/Decred`).
+OS X is frequently identified as `Darwin` so the binaries provided are named decred-darwin.
 Open three command terminals.
-If you are running in headless mode via SSH, you will need to use a terminal multiplexer such as `screen`
-([How do I use `screen`?](http://www.howtogeek.com/howto/ubuntu/keep-your-ssh-session-running-when-you-disconnect/)) or [`tmux`](https://tmux.github.io/).
+If you are running in headless mode via SSH, you will need to use a terminal multiplexer such as `screen` ([How do I use `screen`?](http://www.howtogeek.com/howto/ubuntu/keep-your-ssh-session-running-when-you-disconnect/)) or [`tmux`](https://tmux.github.io/).
 Where you see the instruction to move to another terminal, you'll need to start a new window in screen